alexhkurz/introduction-to-mathematical-proof/introduction.md

 It is worth reflecting about why this is the case.

-Physics stands out for its balance between theory and experiment.
+Physics cultivates a balance between theory and experiment.
 Nobel prizes are divided equally between theoretical physicists and experimental phsycicist.
-The best physical theories stand out because
+The generally accepted physical theories stand out because

 - they are causal theories that allow us to make precise predictions,
 - there is not a single known experiment contradicting them.

-An interesting story illustrating the power of physical theories is ...
+An interesting story illustrating the power of physical theories is the [faster than light neutrino anomality](Faster-than-light neutrino anomaly).
+In 2011, experiments observed neutrinos  travling faster than light.
+Despite big efforts, for a long time no mistakes in the experiment could be found.
+Nevertheless, physicists where reluctant to believe the experiment because it contradicted Einstein's relativity.
+The details of this story can be found in the article [OPERA: What Went Wrong](https://profmattstrassler.com/articles-and-posts/particle-physics-basics/neutrinos/neutrinos-faster-than-light/opera-what-went-wrong/), which is very much worth reading.

 Of course, I am not saying that physicists can just invent theories as they wish.
-On the contrary, the physical theories accepted by the scientific consensus are known to be true, according to the record of all experiments ever made.
+On the contrary, the physical theories accepted by the scientific consensus are known to be true in the sense that they are known to not be in contradictions with any experiment on the record ever made.

 Physical theories are constrained by experiments.